i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 A single decrypted Garlic Clove as specified in [I2NP]_, with modifications to remove fields that are unused or redundant.
+Warning: This format is significantly different than the one for ElGamal/AES.
+Each clove is a separate payload block.
 Garlic Cloves may not be fragmented across blocks or across ChaChaPoly frames.